describo/describo.github.io/src/index.md

               title: 'An intuitive, intelligent and extensible metadata editor',
               text: `
                   <p>Describo enables you to describe your data.
 It creates linked data
-                  conforming to the Research Object Crate (RO-Crate) specification.</p>
+                  conforming to the <a href='https://www.researchobject.org/ro-crate/' target='_blank'>Research
+                  Object Crate (RO-Crate) specification.</a></p>
               `,
               content: '/images/tour/desktop4.webp'
           },
           {
               title: 'An intuitive, intelligent and extensible metadata editor',
-              text: 'All of schema.org at your disposal.',
+              text: 'Describo puts all of schema.org at your disposal.',
               content: '/images/tour/desktop5.webp'
           },
           {
               title: 'An intuitive, intelligent and extensible metadata editor',
-              text: 'Controls to create all types of data.
-From linked entities to Geographies.',
+              text: `And it provides controls to create all types of data.
+From linked entities to Geographies; textual inputs to selection from controlled vocabularies and more.`,
               content: '/images/tour/desktop7.webp'
           },
            {
               title: 'An intuitive, intelligent and extensible metadata editor',
-              text: `Tools to license your data.`,
+              text: `Licensing is a first class action in Describo with easy to use tools to apply licenses to your data and metadata.`,
               content: '/images/articles/creating-a-dataset/dataset1.webp'
           },
           {
               title: 'An intuitive, intelligent and extensible metadata editor',
               text: `
-                  <p>Use the GenerativeAI Assistant to verify your data against the spec.</p>
+                  Describo provides a GenerativeAI Assistant to help you verify your work against the spec.
               `,
               content: '/images/guide-working-with-a-crate/dataset17.webp'
           },